Programs

 • A signing official is any individual at your institution that has the authority to sign contracts.

-How many letters of reference/support will I need?
+How many letters of recommendation will I need?

-• The letter of intent does not require any letters of reference/support.
+• The letter of intent does not require any letters of recommendation.

-• The full application requires two letters of support and allows the ability to upload letters from collaborators.
+• The full application requires two letters of recommendation and includes the space to upload letters from collaborators.

 Where can I find the necessary application forms?

-What documents/uploads does the letter of intent application require?
+What documents/uploads are required for the letter of intent submission?

 • The letter of intent requires: